A controversial new study published in the UK is claiming that the unborn baby cannot feel pain at 24 weeks. From the

 He has said he and other specialists in development of unborn children have shown that babies feel pain before birth as early as 20 weeks into the pregnancy..."

 In terms of the personhood of the unborn baby the issue of when pain is felt has no consequences.
 It only strengthens the pro-life argument but it takes nothing away if it is not used.
 The unborn baby still has a beating heart.
 Can anyone seriously claim to take an intentional action that stops a beating heart does not kill that being?
-Here is a description of the unborn baby at 24 weeks.
+Here is a

 "Your baby now weighs more than 600g.
 She is starting to fill the space in your uterus (womb).
 From crown to heel she could measure 30cm.
 Though your baby still has little body fat and her skin is thin and fragile, she's well-proportioned.
 Her brain is growing rapidly, tastebuds have fully developed, and her footprints and fingerprints are continuing to form.
 Inside her body, her lungs are developing branches of the respiratory tree as well as cells that produce surfactant.
 This substance will help her air sacs inflate once she reaches the outside world.